apache/echarts-doc/en/option/series/bar.md

 #${prefix} barBorderColor(Color) = '#000'

-The bodrder color of bar.
+The border color of bar.

 #${prefix} barBorderWidth(number) = 0

-The bodrder width of bar. defaults to have no border.
+The border width of bar. defaults to have no border.

 {{ if: ${barBorderRadius} }}
 {{use: partial-border-radius(